What is a sporicidal? EPA, FDA, Annex I, oh my!

 In its simplest definition, sporicidal refers to a substance or agent which kills spores.
 While tidy, this definition is too simplistic to base regulation on.
 In view of the liability of non-compliance with regulations and the importance of aseptic manufacturing spaces, it becomes paramount to know that your decontamination methods are up to the task.
 As such, our simple definition of a sporicide leaves too much room for interpretation that could lead to challenges with federal compliance in markets such as the US, Canada, and the EU.
 Additionally, differences may occur in the outcome and efficacy of applied practices without the use of properly approved chemicals.
 Fortunately, GMP facilities are not left with the burden of determining what product to use.
 Regulatory guidelines give a clear pathway for product choice through the standardized testing, labeling, and subsequent federal approval of a sporicidal agent.

 Historically speaking, this has not always been the case.
-Prior to standardization of laboratory testing to vet a product’s efficacy, the EPA found 58% of registered sterilants did not perform to the level of their company claims.
+Prior to the standardization of laboratory testing to vet a product’s efficacy, the EPA found 58% of registered sterilants did not perform to the level of their company claims.
 In order to correct these inadequacies, standardized methods for product testing were established enabling categorization of each product according to its use and efficacy.2

 Who Governs What? —EPA and FDA Disinfectant and Sterilant Oversight